karlgrund/digital-mirror/README.md

 # Digital mirror

 This is repository is used to display useful information to my personal mirror.
-It is not generic and will not work for you unless you make modifications to certain files.
+It is not generic and you will need certain API_keys to make it work (SL & Wodify).

-## Local Setup
+## TODO-List

-To install you need to perform the following steps.

-0. Write steps to follow here!
-Will be added later :)
+* Add tests for code using *supertest*- and *mocha*-modules.
+* Refactor DB-connection and hide connection-parts.
+* Create common interface for API-communication.
+* Implementation of grocery list (front- and backend).
+* Update solution for implementation of new github release (continuous deployment).
+* Rebuild messageNotification.html.
+* General code cleanup (especially in models).